develephant/noobhub-install/README.md

 ./install.sh
 ```

-Watch along, and you should be all set.
+Watch along, and you should be all set!

 ## Corona Usage